8ta4/blog/drafts/I built an outreach tool with a self-hosted Temporal server to get users for my projects.md

 Relying on SaaS for this felt like I'd be doing myself a disservice, and that would make me SaaD.
 So I built my own system using a self-hosted Temporal workflow engine instead.

 A local Temporal server orchestrates the message generation workflow.
 The `config.cljs` file lets me define the prompts as code.
-For the data backend, the workflow reads from and writes to a Google Sheet.
+The workflow reads from and writes to a Google Sheet.
 It's a dirty compromise.

 I'm curious if anyone else is using workflow engines like Temporal in a self-hosted capacity.
 What has your experience been?